 ADA TAP is an award for students who must take a reduced course load based on their disability.
-Students with a disability may enroll in 3-12 credit hours per semester and be eligible for ADA/part-time TAP.
+Students with a disability may enroll in at least three but less than 12 semester credit hours and be eligible for ADA/part-time TAP.
 Upon enrollment and based on eligibility, students receive a prorated portion of the TAP award they would be eligible for if they were enrolled full time.
-More information about ADA TAP can be found at the New York State Higher Education Services Corporation website: ADA Part time TAP (https://www.hesc.ny.gov/partneraccess/financial-aid-professionals/tap-and-scholarship-resources/tap-coach/12-ada-part-time-tap.html) or by reaching out to Trocaire's Office of Financial Aid at 716-827-2545 or finaid@trocaire.edu
+More information about ADA part-time TAP can be found at the New York State Higher Education Services Corporation website: ADA part time TAP information or by reaching out to Trocaire's Office of Financial Aid at 716-827-2545 or finaid@trocaire.edu